Timothy Dwight and Yale: The Making of a University

 With academic rigor he refuted the popular arguments against the reliability of Scripture and submitted his reasons for believing it to be the revelation of God.
 With a rhetorical knife sharpened by faith and years of diligent study, he cut through the seductive abstractions of the French philosophies, and demonstrated to their devotees the unreasonableness of what they had embraced.

 In the classroom, he reasoned, and in the pulpit, he pleaded.
 Cold hearts began to thaw at his words as snow melts in the face of a steady spring sun.
 In 1802, his eyes saw what his heart so yearned for.
 A religious revival swept across the campus, and nearly 80 of the 230 students at the school were converted to Christ.
+[Read Dwight’s account which was published in the Connecticut Evangelical Magazine in 1802.]
 One of those stirred was Benjamin Silliman, who recounted in a letter to his mother:

 “Yale College is a little temple: prayer and praise seem to be the delight of the greater part of the students, while those who are still unfeeling are awed into respectful silence.”